DimaSheiko/apep-docs/docs/framework/conditions/class.md

 #### Parameters

--   `totem`(string): The spell ID or name of the totem to retrieve the maximum duration for.
+-   `totem` (STRING or NUMBER): The spell ID or name of the totem to retrieve the maximum duration for.

 #### Returns `NUMBER`